ckipp01/chris-kipp.io/blogs/an-intro-to-the-scala-presentation-compiler.md

 - Asynchronous
 - Interruptible at every point
 - Can do targeted typechecking
-- Stops after a specific point (type-checking) and provide a partial result
+- Stops after a specific point (type-checking) and provides a partial result

 Martin Odersky actually explains this a bit _way back in 2011_ when giving a [talk](https://www.youtube.com/watch?v=qqQNqIy5LdM&t=1320s) about what's coming in Scala 2.10.
-You may also be wondering where this thing is in the Scala code base?
+You may also be wondering where this thing is in the Scala code base.

 - For Scala 3 you can find it located [here in the interactive package](https://github.com/lampepfl/dotty/tree/master/compiler/src/dotty/tools/dotc/interactive)